rushad01/chip8-emulator-cpp/README.md

 ```
 git clone https://github.com/rushad01/chip8-emulator-cpp.git --recursive
 ```

 If you didn't able to download all submodule using above comment then use the below command.

 ```
 git pull && git submodule init && git submodule update --progress && git submodule status
 ```

-Note:GLM is totally optional.
-Its only present because my project template has it and I don't want spend time removing it.

 Once all of the submodules are fetched from github then run the below command to build the project if you have only one compiler.
 CMake will detect it and setup everything according to it without any problem.